Jan 15, 2024 #tech

 Neither is universally better.
 Go wins on velocity; Scala wins on expressivity.
 The right choice depends on what you're building, who's building it, and how long you'll maintain it.

 For a quick endpoint checker?
 Go, every time.
 For a distributed event processing pipeline?
-Scala's type safety and composition become invaluable.
+Scala's type safety becomes invaluable.

 The best engineers know both philosophies and reach for the right tool.